P&O Ferries: 2022 staff sacking

 On 17 March 2022, P&O abruptly suspended its operations, cancelling all sailings and offloading passengers and cargo.
 Eight hundred UK staff were told in a video call that their employment was "terminated with immediate effect due to redundancy", and that their work would in future be undertaken by staff contracted to a third-party supplier.
 Staff on some ferries refused to leave their vessels.
 A spokesman for the National Union of Rail, Maritime and Transport Workers said that there had been no consultation with the staff or trade unions.
-The Chair of the Transport Select Committee, Huw Merriman MP, criticised P&O. In the light of this action by P&O Ferries, the UK government stated it will review its contracts with this company.
-This has resulted in calls to boycott P&O Ferries including by members of the public, businesses in the travel trade and politicians.
+The chair of the Transport Select Committee, Huw Merriman MP, criticised P&O. In the light of this action by P&O Ferries, the UK government stated it would review its contracts with the company.
+This resulted in calls to boycott P&O Ferries including by members of the public, businesses in the travel trade and politicians.

-The method of the expulsion, overseen by ex-military security guards, has been criticised by several government and business leaders.
-Mark Russell, a non-executive director of DP World, resigned afterwards in disagreement with the way with which the restructuring was carried out.
-P&O Ferries has recently seen losses during the COVID-19 pandemic as well as deficits in its pension fund.
-Industry sources have also cited its high overheads and competition from Irish Ferries as potential contributory factors.
-Verity Slater, partner and expert in maritime employment law at Stephens Scown, commented that P&O may not have to follow UK employment laws, since some of its ships are not registered in Britain.
+The method of the expulsion, overseen by ex-military security guards, was criticised by several government and business leaders.
+Mark Russell, a non-executive director of DP World, resigned afterwards in disagreement with the way in which the restructuring was carried out.
+P&O Ferries had seen losses during the COVID-19 pandemic as well as deficits in its pension fund.
+Industry sources also cited its high overheads and competition from Irish Ferries as potential contributory factors.
+Verity Slater, partner and expert in maritime employment law at Stephens Scown, said that P&O may not have to follow UK employment laws, since some of its ships are not registered in Britain.